ayon-affle/vizury-ios-sdk/README.md

 c) Provisioning profile for that App ID.

-You can create them in the [Apple Developer Member Center][https://developer.apple.com/membercenter/index.action] by following [these steps][provisioning-profiles]
+You can create them in the [Apple Developer Member Center](https://developer.apple.com/membercenter/index.action) by following [these steps](https://firebase.google.com/docs/cloud-messaging/ios/certs)

 ### Configuring project for FCM